facebook-pixel

 Setting An Intention For Your Yoga Practice

-*This article was written by Ashlyn Rochester for My Vinyasa Practice* Setting an intention for your yoga practice helps you bring the work you do on the mat to your life outside of the mat.
-It helps you incorporate yoga into your lifestyle and brings the intention...
+*This article was written by Ashlyn Rochester for My Vinyasa Practice* Setting an intention for your yoga practice is a powerful way to bring the work you do on the mat into your everyday life.
+When you begin your practice with a clear intention, you create a mindful...

 read more